OuliXie/Strep_MGE_pipeline/README.md

 a comma delimited file in the style of Roary gene_presence_absence.csv with the addition of classification of each genes into core, non-MGE accessory, or MGE type.
 In addition, the frequency each gene appears within a MGE type is listed.

 Extracts accessory segment fasta and gffs:
-- fastas are saved in a subdirectory designated by their respective flanking core gene pair within `per_pair_output/segment_fasta/` <br\>
+- fastas are saved in a subdirectory designated by their respective flanking core gene pair within `per_pair_output/segment_fasta/` <br/>
 fastas are extracted from the nucleotide after the first flanking core gene to the nucleotide immediately before the second flanking core gene or the end of a contig in the case of a sequence break
-- gffs are saved in a subdirectory designated by their respective flanking core gene pair within `per_pair_output/segment_gff/` <br\>
+- gffs are saved in a subdirectory designated by their respective flanking core gene pair within `per_pair_output/segment_gff/` <br/>
 gffs are extracted from the first accessory CDS to the last accessory CDS

 Additionally, interim files with the accessory segment and MGE classifications for each genome and core-core combination are saved in a subdirectory `per_pair_output/` for manual inspection if desired.